FazeNCode/my-notes/Linux/Commands/Disk.md

 mount -l
 ```

-To create a new partition
+To create a new partition, Note: fdisk can only manage up to 2tb
 ```
 fdisk /dev/[disknamehere]
 ```

-To create a new partition using gdisk which is newer
-Can handle more than 2Tb
+To create a new partition using gdisk which is newer method compared to fdisk, Can handle more than 2Tb

 ```
 gdisk /dev/[disknamehere]
 ```

 makes a ext4 format file system.
+NOTE: When configurining a lvm, you must choose a file system that is compitable.
 ```
 mkfs.ext4 /dev/[disknamehere]
 ```